momentohq/client-sdk-javascript/examples/nodejs/lambda-examples/simple-get/README.md

 - Node version 14 or higher is required
 - To get started with Momento you will need a Momento Auth Token.
 You can get one from the [Momento Console](https://console.gomomento.com).
 Check out the [getting started](https://docs.momentohq.com/getting-started) guide for more information on obtaining an auth token.

-## Deploying the Token Vending Machine App
+## Deploying the Simple Get Lambda

 First make sure to start Docker and install the dependencies in the `lambda` directory, which is where the AWS Lambda code lives.